top of page

 3- (Micro)Plastics and metabolism

-Galleria mellonella), and how these little caterpillars manage to eat and biodegrade various plastic polymers.
+A few years back, we started looking at the effects of microplastics exposure on zebrafish physiology.
+More recently, we've been very interested in the plastic eating waxworms (Galleria mellonella), and how these little caterpillars manage to eat and biodegrade various plastic polymers.
 These two model species present an interesting contrast between two animals that handle plastics very differently, and gives us some insights on the effects of plastics in animals.

 bottom of page